French Onion Meatballs

 That splash of red wine lifts all those tasty brown bits from the pan bottom to make an amazing sauce.
 It's French onion soup taken up several notches.

 A plate of three cheesy meatballs topped with brown gravy and garnished with parsley.
-Pin it
+Save it

 A plate of three cheesy meatballs topped with brown gravy and garnished with parsley. | kylierecipes.com